shuluoshu/shuluoshu.github.io/README.md

 - 1 paper accepted by TPAMI 2021.
 - 4 Papers accepted by ACM MM 2021.
 - 1 Paper accpeted by CVPR 2021.
-- Won the first place in ROD Challenge!
+- Won the Champion in ROD Challenge!
 - 1 workshop paper accepted by ICMR 2021.
 - 1 Paper accepted by ECCV 2020.
 - 1 Paper accepted by CVPR 2020.